 Hubbard is notoriously enigmatic, so it’s a mystery why he would have borrowed such an offensive epithet.
 It’s possible he wished to evoke the inherent “foreignness” of outside institutions (this was a time when he was on the wrong side of various government organizations).

 Or it’s possible that “wog” was a reinvention by a man famous for his ability to redraw the definitions of common words.
 Hubbard used everyday terms like “technology,” “ethics” and “open-minded” in a rather different way than what we are accustomed to.
 Controversies aside, I find him one of the more fascinating of 20th-Century’s word coiners for that reason; he created his own language, assembled from pieces of (but strikingly different from) everyday English.

 It’s also possible Hubbard misunderstood the word’s offensiveness.
 Something I find fascinating about cross-dialectal communication is that it is very easy to underestimate the potency of offensive words outside your own variety of English.
 I am more than aware of how derogatory “wog” is, yet on some fundamental level, I’m not sure I get it.

-Likewise, I would use “wanker” in a blog post title with little thought, but I would agonize over the decision to use “nigger,” no matter how objective the context.
+Likewise, I would use “wanker” in a blog post title with little thought, but I would agonize over the decision to use “the N word,” no matter how objective the context.
 Yet Britain’s Advertising Standards Authority actually found “wanker” the slightly more offensive of the two terms among the British public (credit to Lynne Murphy for that tidbit of info).
 So perhaps Hubbard’s use of “wog” was an innocent mistake?